Bicycle Laws for Riders and Others

-After a bicycle crash anywhere, including a sidewalk, there are steps to take that help preserve your claim against the driveror another responsible party.
+- After a bicycle crash anywhere, including a sidewalk, there are steps to take that help preserve your claim against the driver or responsible party.
 Being involved in a mishap can cause panic and anxiety.
 But knowing what to do after an event of this type remains invaluable.
 Call the police and ambulance if injuries arise.
 Do so even in situations where the driver admits fault.
 It is still needed to ensure a police report gets filed.
-And always document when the driver has admitted fault.
+And always document when the driver has admitted guilt.
 (Even when the driver admits fault the insurance company will fight to deny or reduce the claim).

 The following cities in Southern California have enacted bicycle regulations:

-Los Angeles: Bicycles are permitted to be ridden on the sidewalk.
-But they must use caution and avoid pedestrians using the public walkway.
+- Los Angeles: Bicycles are permitted to be ridden on the sidewalk.
+But they must use caution and avoid pedestrians using public walkways.

-Beverly Hills: In Beverly Hills, bicyclists are permitted to ride on sidewalks in residential areas, or non-business districts.
+- Beverly Hills: In Beverly Hills, permits riders to ride on sidewalks in residential areas, or non-business districts.
 But this can be confusing for the bicyclists.
-After all, the term “business” is used in a broad sense.
+After all, the term "business" is a broad sense word.
 Under most statutes, it includes churches and schools.
-In any event, the city is considered to have over 50% of buildings being business related.
+In any event, the city references over 50% of buildings as being business-related.
 So here, bicyclists may not ride on the sidewalks.